Yorman Bazardo

-Career
+Playing career

 Florida Marlins

 Growing up, Bazardo played in Venezuelan youth leagues, where one of his competitors was future teammate (on two different MLB clubs) Miguel Cabrera.
 Bazardo got his break in 2000, when the Florida Marlins signed him as an undrafted free agent.
 His first season in the organization was in 2001, when he played for the now-defunct VSL Marlins in the Venezuelan Summer League, going 7–2 with a 2.43 earned run average (ERA).
 The Marlins moved him up to the single-A Jamestown Jammers in 2002, where he posted a 5–0 record with a 2.72 ERA and six saves.
 In 2003, he was promoted to the single-A Greensboro Bats and used primarily as a starting pitcher.
 Although he had a mixed record (9–8) his ERA remained a low 3.12.
 Typical was a game in August against the Hagerstown Suns in which he allowed just two runs over eight innings in a 2–0 loss.

 2004 found Bazardo with the single-A Jupiter Hammerheads, where he went 5–9 with a 3.27 ERA; again, he suffered from a lack of run support and frequent errors which allowed unearned runs to score.
 At the end of the year the Marlins added Bazardo to their 40-man roster.
 A further sign of the Marlins confidence came in 2005, when Bazardo was invited to spring training, although he did not make the cut and was optioned to the double-A Carolina Mudcats.
 On May 26, 2005, Bazardo was called up by the Marlins to replace struggling relief pitcher Logan Kensing.
 Marlins manager Jack McKeon acknowledged that it was something of a gamble: "Who's to say he's not another Willis?
 Let's find out.
 Let's see if he can handle the situation.
 Some can't.
 Some can."
 Bazardo was rocked in his one relief appearance; giving up five runs (four of them earned) in 12/3 innings, and the next day he was optioned to Carolina.

 Bazardo stayed with the Mudcats through the end of July, going 8–7 with a 3.99 ERA, when he was traded with Mike Flannery to the Seattle Mariners for Ron Villone.